2019 Italian Grand Prix

 The 2019 Italian Grand Prix (formally known as the Formula 1 Gran Premio Heineken d'Italia 2019) was a Formula One motor race held on 8 September 2019 at the Autodromo Nazionale di Monza in Monza, Italy.
 The race was the 14th round of the 2019 Formula One World Championship and marked the 89th running of the Italian Grand Prix and the 84th time the race had been held at Monza.
+The Grand Prix ended with Leclerc claiming his second consecutive race win and Ferrari's first win in Italy since Fernando Alonso won the 2010 edition of the race.
+Ferrari would not see another win in Italy until 2024, won again by Leclerc.

 Background

 Championship standings before the race

 Mercedes driver Lewis Hamilton entered the round with a 65-point lead over teammate Valtteri Bottas in the Drivers' Championship.
 In the Constructors' World Championship, Mercedes led Ferrari by 145 points.

 Entries

 The drivers and teams entered were the same as those for the previous race with no additional stand-in drivers for the race or practice.

 Practice

 The first practice session was affected by rain and saw Charles Leclerc finish the session fastest followed by Carlos Sainz Jr. and Lando Norris.
 The session was interrupted three times, firstly when Kimi Räikkönen spun and got stuck in the gravel trap at turn 11.
 Sergio Pérez also crashed his car on the exit of turn 10 and finally when Pierre Gasly beached his car on the kerbs at turn 2.
 The session was also filled with spins from a number of other drivers.

 The second practice session was dry for the first hour before it started raining and the session once again saw Leclerc set the fastest time but this time it was Lewis Hamilton who was second fastest and Sebastian Vettel was third.
 The third practice session was delayed and shortened by 10 minutes following an accident during the support Formula 3 race and finished with Vettel fastest followed by Max Verstappen and Valtteri Bottas.